Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

     * New magnitudes MUST NOT match existing ones
     * New encumbered magnitude MUST NOT exceed the operator's max magnitude for the given strategy

+*Note: For operators who have negative shares in the `EigenPodManager` (from a pre slashing upgrade state), we recommend not allocating until shares become nonzero.*

 #### `clearDeallocationQueue`

 ```solidity